biocore/emp/methods/methods_release2.md

 For 16S data, demultiplexing, feature-table generation, and fragment insertion were performed in Qiita on a per-sequencing lane basis.
 Final feature-tables were generated using the meta-analysis functionality in Qiita to combine multiple preps per data type.
 The final feature-table was processed as described below.
 OTU clustering is described but using Deblur sub-operational taxonomic units (sOTUs) is recommended.

-For 18S and fungal ITS data, processing was performed outside of Qiita using QIIME2 (v2022.2) due to unique library constructs for those amplicons that result in the primers being retained post-demultiplexing.
+For 18S and fungal ITS data, processing was performed outside of Qiita using QIIME 2 (v2022.2) due to unique library constructs for those amplicons that result in the primers being retained post-demultiplexing.
+As for 16S data, processing was performed on a per-sequencing lane basis.
+Final feature tables and sequence files were generated using QIIME 2's 'feature-table' plugin's 'merge' method.
 Each step is described below.
 The workflow is adapted from https://benjjneb.github.io/dada2/ITS_workflow.html.

 ### 1.1 16S rRNA gene data